 - Physical Damage

-If you are having a similar problem for unable to format or can't complete the format process on your hard drive partition, external hard drive, USB, SD or other devices, don't worry.
-Here in the below, we'll show you two effective methods to fix USB format failure error by using free format utility or CMD.
+If you are unable to format or can't complete the format process on your USB flash drive, hard drive partition, external hard drive, SD card, etc., don't worry.
+Follow the guide below, we'll show you how to fix USB format failure errors by using a free format utility, CMD, or other tools successfully.

-- If you have important data saved in your USB, SD card, external hard drive or Windows hard drive partition, find a powerful backup software to back up your data first.
+- As formatting will remove and clean up all saved files on a storage device, therefore, if you have important data saved in your USB, SD card, external hard drive, or Windows hard drive partition, remember to back up your data first.
 (EaseUS Todo Backup will work for you.)

-If you prefer simpler and easier tool to fix unable to format USB error, EaseUS free format utility - Partition Master can be your best shot.
-This tool allows you to effortlessly format and restores USB drive to its full capacity within 3 steps.
+For a simpler and easier USB formatting tool to fix unable to format USB error, EaseUS Partition Master can be your best shot.
+This format utility allows you to format the USB drive and restores it to full capacity free within 4 steps.

-You can free download and install it on your Windows 10/8/7 etc PCs and follow to restore your USB drive to its full size now:
+Free download, install it on your Windows 11/10/8/7 PCs, and learn how to format your USB drive to its full size now:

 Connect the USB drive or pen drive to your computer.
 Download and launch EaseUS partition software.
 Right-click the USB drive you intend to format and choose "Format".

 Step 2.
 Set the drive letter and file system on USB.